7 Reasons to Check Your House Value (and Where to Get an Estimate)

 Homeowners insurance (also known as home insurance) is required by most lenders to cover damage to the interior and exterior due to fire, hurricanes, tornadoes, lightning, vandalism, or other covered disasters.
 Your policy may also cover the contents of your home — including furnishings and clothing — as well as additional living expenses you must incur while your home is being repaired or rebuilt.

-Your insurance company probably has policies in place for general inflation, but if you find your home has significantly increased in value, or you’ve added on or made updates, it’s time to reexamine your home insurance company.
+Your insurance company probably has policies in place for general inflation, but if you find your home has significantly increased in value or you’ve added on or made updates, it’s time to reexamine your home insurance coverage.

-Particularly if you’ve updated or expanded your home, you’ll want to take a look at your insurance dwelling limit, or estimated cost to rebuild the home as it stands now, to ensure full replacement coverage.
+Particularly if you’ve updated or expanded your home, you’ll want to take a look at your insurance dwelling limit (the estimated cost to rebuild the home as it stands now) to ensure full replacement coverage.
 It’s also worth considering your policy’s stance on cash value, or replacement cost, which can be negotiated as part of the policy.
 Cash value means the insurance company will pay the depreciated value of an item at the time it was damaged or lost.

 3. Reveal tax implications: Are you paying too much or too little?

 Conversely, if your home is valued lower than when you bought it, you can appeal to your county or municipality and ask for a lower payment.
-It’s not unusual.
-According to the National Taxpayers Union, 60% of properties are overvalued.
+According to CoreLogic, in the first quarter of 2024, 1.8% of all mortgaged properties in the U.S. (roughly 1 million homes) had negative equity, meaning the borrower owes more on their mortgage than the house is worth.

 In most cases, you’ll need to provide some proof that your home has been over-assessed.
 An appraisal is strong evidence, but some counties may be placated with recent comps or comparisons of the tax assessment on your neighbors’ homes.